TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 <a name="TFBranches"></a>
 ##TF Branches
-Branches are different copies of the same project.
-They allow multiple people to work on a project at the same time!
-After the work has been completed on a branch it is then merged back into the main project branch (called "preview" for curriculum and called "develop" for engineering).
+Branches are just different copies of the same project.
+They allow multiple people to work on a project at the same time.
+After the work has been completed on a branch it is then merged back into the main project branch (called "preview" for curriculum and "develop" for engineering).
 After the **preview** or **develop** branch has been made stable a course lead or engineer will merge with the **master** branch.

+Example:
-some-change branch -->
+Fix-typo branch --> preview branch --> master branch

 <a name="curriculumbranches"></a>
 ###Curriculum Branches